Derby

 What type of gin works best for a Derby cocktail?

-A London Dry gin is typically recommended for a Derby cocktail, as its crisp and botanical notes complement the freshness of the mint and the sweetness of the peach bitters.
-However, experimenting with a more floral gin can also add an interesting twist to the drink.
+A London dry gin is typically recommended for a Derby cocktail due to its crisp and juniper-forward flavor, which complements the peach bitters and mint.
+However, experimenting with a floral gin can also add an interesting twist to the drink.

-What occasions are best suited for serving a Derby cocktail?
+What is the best way to garnish a Derby cocktail?

-How can I make a non-alcoholic version of the Derby?
+Can I make a non-alcoholic version of the Derby cocktail?